 “Church of Mor Aho.
 The church, which has a square nave, lies at the n. end of the rectangular chamber for the saint’s tomb, the latter chamber being larger overall and longer n. – s. than the church’s nave.
 A recent corridor has been created on the w., connecting the doors of both nave and tomb chamber, and the outer wall of the corridor has been continued round the other sides of the building as an encasing wall, though the church’s three sanctuaries were rebuilt, and their layout changed, in the process.
 The church has kept its original wall (probably 556) on the w. and, in places, on the e., including the apse arch and the wall to its n.: the niche here seems to be the beginning of the original passage to the n. sanctuary, which is now reached from the middle sanctuary.
 The saint’s bare tomb lies in the s. chamber’s sw. corner.
 Parts at least, and probably the whole, of the chamber’s walls, were rebuilt in 1034 (inscription on outer face of w. wall), and the church’s n. wall seems to have been included in the renovation.”

 After we had looked around the Church of the Cross and the compound’s other buildings, the latter including accommodation for Meryem, a few villagers and short- or long-term visitors (parts of the complex look and feel very old, which says a lot about how carefully restoration has been undertaken in recent times), we left the main entrance and walked to the left where an extension of the complex exists outside the walled enclosure.
 Here is a second, smaller, church (the church that Sinclair identifies as that of Mor Aho) with a cemetery in front of it.
-The cemetery has many old graves and gravestones within it, but also, beneath two or three stunted trees, a handful of more recent graves covered with quite large tombs.
+The cemetery has many old tombs and gravestones within it, but also, beneath two or three stunted trees, a handful of more recent graves covered with quite large tombs.
 That Syriac Christians are once more buried in Tur Abdin simply because of old age is itself a very positive sign.

 We entered the second church where my guides showed me a small flat cavity in the wall from where something had obviously been removed.
 My guides said that the cavity once held a stone inscribed with information in Aramaic (similar stones exist elsewhere in the church).
 However, the inscribed stone had caught the eye of an English or a European woman who, a few years before sayfo, had visited the monastery.
-The woman asked if she could have the inscribed stone and, so the story goes, the people who were showing her around granted her wish.
+The woman asked if she could have the inscribed stone and, so the story goes, the people who showed her around granted her wish.
 Understandably, my guides were curious to know what had been written on the inscribed stone.
 They did not want the inscribed stone returned because, according to local tradition, it had been given to the woman willingly, but they wanted to know what was written on it so that a replica could be carved and inserted into the cavity from where the original had been removed.

 To the best of my knowledge, the only English or European woman who might have visited the monastery a few years before sayfo was Gertrude Bell (she visited Tur Abdin twice, in 1909 and 1911), so I said this to my guides.
 I also said that, by typing “Gertrude Bell” into an internet search engine, the remarkable Gertrude Bell archive in the possession of Newcastle University will instantly appear in the list of relevant websites.
 I said I would try to find information about the inscribed stone, but warned that, if such information existed, it might prove difficult to track down.